We help you through it.

 Anything that you owe money on (liabilities) in joint or separate names such as:

 The term “property” can also come to include property you held in your own name and purchased prior to entering the relationship, or property you have acquired since the relationship ended.

 You want to avoid the courts if you can.
 That’s why property agreements are our favoured pathway to resolution.
 They involve less stress, cost less and keep the process moving at a faster pace.
 When assisting you in the writing up of your property agreement, we will assess the following:

 We always have your best interests as our priority.
 All attempts to fairly divide your assets through a property agreement will be made on your behalf by your legal team.
 If the matter can’t be resolved, and you do wish to take matters to court, our solicitors will advise you of the best way to proceed.

 Whether or not your will becomes automatically invalid at the point of your divorce isn’t always clear.
-Separation alone however, doesn’t automatically revoke your will.
+Separation alone, however, doesn’t automatically revoke your will.
 This means unless you’re comfortable with your estate being left to your former partner, your will needs to be altered.
-CM Lawyers offer will updates alongside our family law services ensuring your documents are up-to-date with your present circumstances.
+CM Lawyers offer will update alongside our family law services ensuring your documents are up-to-date with your present circumstances.
 Take the time to read more about wills and estates after separation.

-Because we’re a small firm with big firm experience, we’re able to give you flexible and cost efficient legal advice and representation.
+Because we’re a small firm with big firm experience, we’re able to give you flexible and cost-efficient legal advice and representation.

-If you want to speak to family lawyer about your separation, get some answers to your questions or seek legal advice, fill out a contact form now and we’ll get back to you soon.
+If you want to speak to a family lawyer about your separation, get some answers to your questions or seek legal advice, fill out a contact form now and we’ll get back to you soon.